 Step 4: Decide How You Want to Write the Story

-You can decide which approach you want to take with your own class when it comes to this activity.
+You can decide which approach you want to take with your class when it comes to this Choose Your Own Adventure Ideas for Stories activity.
 Here are a few options we recommend:

 - Oral Storytelling: You can complete this exercise all out loud and just chart the story out on the board to keep track of it.
 This is the quickest way to carry out the exercise.

 As always, this creative writing activity isn’t one set-in-stone process.
 You can adapt it to whatever fits your class and assignment flow the best.
-Hopefully, this activity will help your students see that writing doesn’t look any one way, and it can be such a fun exercise to bolster creativity!
+Hopefully, this Choose Your Own Adventure Ideas for Stories activity will help your students see that writing doesn’t look any one way, and it can be such a fun exercise to bolster creativity!

 When you write as a group, you can create new worlds together and come up with great story ideas you’d never find on your own.
 Writing as a class will never leave you staring at a blank page, and it can create memories that will last a lifetime.